aditya-raj/careers/README.rst

 Compensation
 ---------------
 We place a premium on equity participation and not salary.
 Our belief is,  "Salary to live on; Equity to retire on."
 In fact, we have a hard cap on our salary of $120,000.
-No one in the company makes more than that.
+Many make less, but no one in the company makes more than that.

 Process
 =======